Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Appendix A: Pseudo-Hopf bifurcation for monodromic tangential singularities

 In this appendix, we prove a degenerate version of the Pseudo-Hopf bifurcation for $(2k^+,2k^-)$-monodromic tangential singularities, which is characterized by the birth of a hyperbolic limit cycle when a sliding segment is created provided that there exists a first non-vanishing Lyapunov coefficient $V_{2\ell}$ (for a recursive formula for all the Lyapunov coefficients, see \cite[Theorem C]{novaessilva2020}).
 Such a bifurcation phenomenon is briefly commented in \cite[Remark 1]{novaessilva2020}.
 However, we have noticed that in the literature a proof for this result is only given for $k^+=k^-=\ell=1$, which is precisely the statement of Proposition \ref{prop:phd1}.

-\begin{proposition} Assume that the Filippov vector field $Z$, given by \eqref{sistemainicial}, has a $(2k^+,2k^-)$-monodromic tangential singularity at the origin.
+\begin{proposition} Assume that the Filippov system $Z$, given by \eqref{sistemainicial}, has a $(2k^+,2k^-)$-monodromic tangential singularity at the origin.
 Let $V_{2 \ell}$ be its first non-vanishing Lyapunov coefficient.
-Consider the 1-parameter family of Filippov vector fields
+Consider the 1-parameter family of Filippov systems

 Then, given a neighborhood $U\subset \R^2$ of $(0,0)$, there exists a neighborhood $I\subset\R$ of $0$ such that the following statements hold for every $ b\in I$: \begin{itemize} \item If $\sgn( b)=-\sgn(\delta V_{2 \ell})$, then $Z_{ b}$ has a hyperbolic limit cycle in $U$ surrounding a sliding segment.
 In addition, the hyperbolic limit cycle is stable (resp. unstable) provided that $V_{2 \ell}<0$ (resp. $V_{2 \ell}>0$). \item If $\sgn( b)=\sgn(\delta V_{2 \ell})$, then $Z_{ b}$ does not have limit cycles in $U$. \end{itemize} \end{proposition} \begin{proof} First, let $\Delta_0(x)$ be the displacement function of $Z$ defined in a neighborhood of $x=0$.
 From \eqref{expansion}, we known that